dan-nagle/h2m/README.txt

 continue.
 For example, many errors raised by Clang as it processes header files are completely irrelevant to h2m.

+Module Names: The base file name is prepended with "module_" to create a name for the fortran module generated from each file.
+If identically named header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.

 Macros: Because fortran has no equivalent to the C macro, macros are traslated into functions.
 However, because types often cannot be determined for macros, a translation attempt may fail.
 In this case, the line will be commented out and a warning will be printed to standard error.
 These warnings can be silenced with the -q or -s option.

-Duplicate Module Names: If identically named header files are found during recursive inclusion, a suffix of _[number of repetition] will be appended to create a unique module name.
+Enumerated Types: An enumerated type of arbitrary length can be translated.
+Because Fortran enums do not have their own scope as C enums do, the enumerator's name will become a member of the enumerated type with an unspecified value.

 Other Conflicting Names: The h2m tool is not capable of finding all name conflicts.
 Most name conflicts will have to be fixed manually by the programmer, either by modifying a name or by modifying a USE statement to a USE ONLY statement to exclude conflicting symbols.

-File Names Begining With "_": Because _ is not a legal character at the begining of a fortran name, the prefix h2m will be prepended to create a unique module name.

-Other Names Begining With "_": Other names will also be prepended with h2m in order to create a legal identifier.
+Names Begining With "_": Names will be prepended with h2m in order to create a legal identifier.
+Warnings will be printed to standard error when a name is changed.

 Unrecognized Types: When h2m does not recognize a type in a header, it will print a warning about the problem and surround the questionably translated text with